Rune580/StopStealingMyMouse/README.md

 # StopStealingMyMouse
-A RoR2 mod the prevents the game from stealing your mouse during load
+A RoR2 mod that prevents the game from stealing your mouse during load.
+That's it, that's all it does.

+## Changelog
+    1.0.0 - First version.